-

 Of course, provisional license holders face penalties for violating the conditions of their licenses, as well.

-Check out the Hawaii Driver’s Manual for more details about drivers younger than 21 or 18.
+Check out the Hawaii Driver’s Manual for more details about young drivers.

 Penalties for Hawaii Commercial Drivers

-Like most states, Hawaii requires commercial motor vehicle (CMV) operators to notify their employers within 30 days of receiving a traffic ticket, and their local motor vehicle licensing agency if the ticket was obtained in another jurisdiction.
+Like most states, Hawaii requires commercial motor vehicle (CMV) operators to notify their employers after receiving a traffic ticket, and their local motor vehicle licensing agency if the ticket was obtained in another jurisdiction.

 Suspensions

-Your CDL will be suspended for one year if you:
+Your CDL will be suspended for 1 year if you:

 Note that if you:

-- Commit any of these offenses while operating a CMV placarded for transporting hazardous materials, you’ll lose your CDL for three years for a first offense and life for a second offense.
+• Commit any of these offenses while operating a CMV placarded for transporting hazardous materials, you'll lose your CDL for 3 years for a first offense and life for a second offense.

 Second Offenses